pulzze/autoflow-documentation/docs/ids/action-string-split-by-newline/description.md

-The This Action returns array that splits a given string based on a newline.
+This Action returns array that splits a given string based on a newline.

 - string : `string value`